-Members of the United States Conference of Catholic Bishops (USCCB) from around the country have been meeting this week for their annual Spring General Assembly June 11-14, 2019 in Baltimore, Maryland.
-Please pray for our bishops as they gather.
+Members of the United States Conference of Catholic Bishops (USCCB) from around the country have been met June 11-14 in Baltimore for their annual Spring General Assembly.
+Thank you for your continuing prayers for our bishops.

 Watch Video: of assembly proceedings on the USCCB website.

 Spring assembly News & Updates from the USCCB

 During the assembly, the bishops discussed and voted on: